Understanding the Predicate Offences to prevent money laundering

 No significant financial crime can be executed without resorting to other crimes.
 An interconnected network of crimes drives other crimes or acts as a shield to other crimes.

-In this blog, we will discuss predicate offences, their impact, the international standards and regulatory framework to combat predicate offences and address the associated challenges and relevant best practices.
+In this blog, we will discuss Predicate Offences, their impact, the international standards and regulatory framework to combat Predicate Offences and address the associated challenges and relevant best practices.

 What is a Predicate Offence? – Predicate Offence Meaning with an Example